colliwhopper/python3-projects/README.md

 Life Left - Calculates how long you have left to live in months, weeks and days, if you lived till 90.

+Love Calculator - This could be broken as apparently I'm not compatible with any famous celebrity...

 Pizza Ordering System - Simple Pizza Ordering System, based on various types of if/else operators.

 Tip Calculator - Calculates what everyone should pay inc tip after a meal.